goodev/blockparser/README.md

         . cb/allBalances.cpp    :   code to all balance of all addresses.
-        . cb/closure.cpp        :   code to compute the transitive closure of an address . cb/dumpTX.cpp         :   code to display a transaction in very great detail . cb/help.cpp           :   code to dump detailed help for all other commands . cb/pristine.cpp       :   code to show all "pristine" (i.e. unspent) blocks . cb/rewards.cpp        :   code to show all block rewards (including fees)
+        . cb/closure.cpp        :   code to compute the transitive closure of an address . cb/dumpTX.cpp         :   code to display a transaction in very great detail . cb/hash160Balances.cpp:   code to display all balance of all addresses (Format: hash160<TAB>balance) . cb/help.cpp           :   code to dump detailed help for all other commands . cb/pristine.cpp       :   code to show all "pristine" (i.e. unspent) blocks . cb/rewards.cpp        :   code to show all block rewards (including fees)